rdinch/MathResourceStudio-Help/docs/options/exercise-set-display-options.md

 1. In the options panel, find and select "Background Color."

-1. Click the three dots (ellipsis) in the color box to open the color picker.
+2. Click the three dots (ellipsis) in the color box to open the color picker.

-2. Choose the color you like.
+3. Choose the color you like.

-3. Click "OK" to save your choice and apply the new color.
+4. Click "OK" to save your choice and apply the new color.

-## Additional Display Options

-**Answer Lines**
+** Answer Lines

 For many exercise sets answer lines are shown by default.
 These lines can be customized or hidden depending on the exercise set.